c2corg/CampBot/docs/CLI/report_rc.rst

-Check (and clean) recent changes
+Quality report on recent changes
 ================================

-This procedure will execute two process :

-1. All corrections made by :doc:`clean </CLI/clean>` procedure on every documents recently modified (bot modifications not included)
-2. Check that last day modifications pass these tests
+This procedure will check that last day modifications pass these tests

    * History is filled
    * No big deletions